erikdubois/Sardi/README.md

 Need even more screenshots or information.

-Follow the collection on google+.
+Follow the Sardi collection on google+.

 https://plus.google.com/u/0/collection/YFP-LB